ialexpovad/GLP/README.md

-# GLP - General Library of Povod Alex
+# GLP - General Library of Pre-Build QApplication

 This is library provides a pre-build custom application with framework PyQt5.